MilanFischer/getREddy/README.md

 # getREddy

-R codes enabling to read ghg files from [LICOR eddy covariance systems](https://www.licor.com/env/products/eddy_covariance/) and checking raw data time series and  (co)spectra.
+R codes enabling to read ghg files from the [LICOR eddy covariance systems](https://www.licor.com/env/products/eddy_covariance/).
+Functions for checking raw data time series, analyzing  (co)spectra, applying wavelet filtering or standard procedures like spike removal are provided.
+Further options include to compiling the modified data back to ghgh files that can be used for flux calculation by EddyPro.